-SEASON OF MUSSAR
+A SEASON OF MUSSAR

-A PROGRAM FOR ORGANIZATIONS
+A 2-PART CURRICULUM PROGRAM FOR ORGANIZATIONS AND LOCAL FACILITATORS

-In this exciting program from Dr. Alan Morinis, Founder of The Mussar Institute, you will work locally, in a va'ad or small group, and with a chevruta or partner.
+In this seminal program from Dr. Alan Morinis, Founder of The Mussar Institute, you will work locally, in a va'ad or small group, and with a chevruta or partner.
 You will refine your understanding of your inner nature and develop new skills as you grow in awareness and wisdom.
 In time, you will transform your sense of yourself, your relationships with those closest to you, and your relationship with the Divine Presence.

-Congregational programs are available for purchase by TMI-trained facilitators offering this program through their synagogue, JCC, or their LLC or by the organization itself.
-Ownership of the perpetual license can be the organization or the individual.
-Trained facilitators must be in agreement with their organization as to who will own the license prior to purchase.
 Organizations who make a purchase without already having a TMI-trained facilitator can hire one by requesting the list of available facilitators from TMI and must contract with a facilitator for hire before receiving the program materials.
 Such organizations must arrange all logistics and payments directly with the facilitator for hire.
 To request the list, please email info@mussarinstitute.org.

 Part I: